COMBINING COMFORT & EFFICIENCY FOR YOUR FAMILY

 Air sealing is part of our exacting prep work before we upgrade your insulation.
 That’s why we’re always educating homeowners – after insulation is added, it’s too late to effectively airseal.

-Some insulation is better at air sealing than others – spray foam insulation is absolutely the best at air sealing.
+Some insulation is better at air sealing than others.
 For loose-fill insulation, cellulose insulation is absolutely the best at air sealing due to its high density.

-Our Atlanta air sealing specialists install Applegate cellulose insulation and Lapolla spray foam insulation.
+Our Decatur air sealing specialists install Applegate cellulose insulation.
 We do not install fiberglass insulation, as a rule.
 Fiberglass is a light-density, porous material.

 Every house suffers from the stack effect, which means cooler moist air below is being drawn upward to replace drier, warmer air leaving your attic.
 Where do you think the air comes from to replace this lost interior air?
 Outside air is drawn into your home from your basement or crawlspace, attic, and around windows and doors, electric outlets on outside walls, framing gaps and fireplaces.